abdnh/anki-media-exporter/README.md

 Anki add-on that allows you to export media files from a chosen deck or note to a folder.

-The add-on can be accessed from a menu item named "Export Media" under the gears icon besides each deck's name in the main screen.
-There is also an editor button to export media from the current note.
+The add-on can be accessed from different locations:

+-   From the "Export Media" menu item under the gears icon besides each deck's name in the main screen.
+-   From a button in the editor toolbar.
+-   From the _Notes > Export Media_ browser menu item to export from selected notes.

 By default, the add-on exports all media files.
 You can instead make it export only audio files from the add-on's configuration under _Tools > Add-ons_.